 over time and cause symptoms such as pain or bleeding.

 Angiomyolipomas (AMLs) are benign tumours of the kidney that are composed of blood vessels, muscle fibres and fat.
 They are most commonly diagnosed in women aged 40-60, and as they grow larger they can spontaneously bleed, requiring emergency treatment.
 In most cases, tumours that appear to contain fat on CT scan and ultrasound can be confidently identified as AMLs without needing further tests.
 When small and asymptomatic they can be safely watched.
 Given the increased risk of bleeding during pregnancy, women of childbearing age should undergo treatment.

-Cysts (link to kidney cyst article) are fluid-filled sacs within the kidney.
+Cysts are fluid-filled sacs within the kidney.
 They are very common and are almost always benign.
 However, if a kidney cyst has suspicious features on CT scan, such as thick internal walls or solid regions, then it should be considered cancerous and treated as such.

 Oncocytomas are benign tumors that cannot be distinguished from kidney cancer using imaging tests.
 The only way to confirm that a tumor is an oncocytoma is by examining it under a microscope, either after biopsy or surgical removal.